diwahsap/automated-form-filling/README.md

 ## The correct procedure:
-1. Make sure you have installed Python, and Selenium, and the Web Driver Browser.
+1. Make sure you have installed Python, Tkinter, Selenium, and the Web Driver Browser.
 Make sure you install Selenium 4.2.0.
 2. To download Selenium, please visit the [Selenium] web(https://selenium-python.readthedocs.io/installation.html).
 3. Click [Download](https://sites.google.com/chromium.org/driver/) to download the Chrome Web Driver file.
 Adjust to the version of Chrome you are using.
 Then, add it to the path.
 Video tutorial click [here](https://www.youtube.com/watch?v=hoHg8BPbeuM).
 4. If so, open the **main.py** file, and edit the 14th and 15th lines.
 Enter your email and password.